-For years I was a contributing correspondent to The Christian Science Monitor.
-While in Switzerland I covered the Nazi Gold Crisis, the United Nations, the World Trade Organization, the Swiss Parliament, and a wire tapping scandal.
-I also got to write about cow fights and chocolate.
-While I continue to contribute to The Christian Science Monitor I regularly contribute to The Times of Israel, Connecticut Explored, and several other regional Connecticut magazines.
+For years she was a contributing correspondent to The Christian Science Monitor.
+While in Switzerland she covered the Nazi Gold Crisis, the United Nations, the World Trade Organization, the Swiss Parliament, and a wire tapping scandal.
+She also got to write about cow fights and chocolate.
+While she continues to contribute to The Christian Science Monitor, she also regularly contributes to The Times of Israel covering the United Nations and human interest stories.
+Additionally, Prince writes for Connecticut Explored, and several other regional Connecticut magazines.

 Death In the Baltic: The WWII Sinking of the Wilhelm Gustloff

 “Based on German and Russian records, as well as material gained from interviews with survivors, author Prince has written a gripping account of one of the least-known human disasters of World War II.”
 Military History Magazine